 The realities of the assertion above are reflected in the findings of the Economic Development Foundation in its evaluation of the present curriculum.
 The Summary report read in part: "The general academic primary curriculum... prescribed by the Bureau of Public Schools for nationwide use... was designed with more developed areas and 'cultural majority' as frames of reference.
-As such, it is grossly unsuitable and fails as an instrument for conserving or transmitting, much less extending, indigenous culture...
-Further, it states that "while the curriculum is, per se, fundamentally sound for developing skills in the language arts, mathematics and other subject areas at the primary level, it fails as an instrument for education for cultural minorities.
-Being divorced from their condition, it fails to provide the existential context within which education can be effective and-for the culture within which it takes place-nontraumatic.
+As such, it is grossly unsuitable and fails as an instrument for conserving or transmitting,

-John Van de Steen, op. cit., p.
-42. Emeterio de la Paz. op. cit., p.
+46 John Van de Steen, op. cit., p.
 42.

+47Emeterio de la Paz, op. cit., p.
+42.

-&lt;sup>48Ruben Santos-Cuyugan, "Education for Unity", lecture delivered at the Benitez Memorial Series for 1974-75, University of the Philippines, September 11, 1974.
+48Ruben Santos-Cuyugan, "Education for Unity", lecture delivered at the Benitaz Memorial Series for 1974-75, University of the Philippines, September 11, 1974.